-These categories also overlap with the definitions under Section 20(2) of the Senior Courts Act 1981, and so maritime liens may be pleaded as statutory liens in the alternative.
-Purely statutory liens are defined under Section 20(2), Paragraphs (e) to (r) of the Senior Courts Act 1981, and include claims for loss or damage to goods carried in a ship, personal injury sustained in consequence of a defect in or wrongful act done by a ship, claims relating to any agreement in relation to the carriage of goods in a ship, and claims arising out of general average acts.
+statutory liens are defined under Section 20(2) of the Senior Courts Act 1981 and include claims for loss or damage to goods carried in a ship, personal injury sustained in consequence of a defect in or wrongful act done by a ship, claims relating to any agreement in relation to the carriage of goods in a ship, and claims arising out of general average acts.
 Maritime and statutory liens fall under the umbrella term 'admiralty liens', coming under the exclusive jurisdiction of the Admiralty Court, and may be brought as in rem claims (see Section V).